Type your search terms and pause for instant results.

 Another consideration is alternative and green energy sources, and how they may be incorporated into home and landscaping designs.
 The costs of such installations continues to fall, and is approaching the point where they may be financially viable in the Turks and Caicos.
 As a tropical archipelago, air temperatures in the Turks and Caicos are often high.
 The layout, windows, and materials used in a structure can greatly affect indoor temperature and efficiency of a home, whether air conditioning is intended to be used or not.

-There’s an increasing number of designs firms dedicated to the luxury villa industry, and they’re able to take care of design, installation and importation.
+There’s an increasing number of designs firms dedicated to the luxury villa industry, and they’re able to take care of design, installation and importation of fragile furniture and art.

-Many local architects have been practicing in the Turks and Caicos Islands for over a decade, and have assessed project portfolios of local houses, hotels and resorts which they have designed.
+Many local architects have been practicing in the Turks and Caicos Islands for over a decade, and have amassed impressive project portfolios of local houses, hotels, and resorts of their designs.

-Depending on the type of project, and architect may engage the services of a specialist consultant, especially with regards to projects involving the marine environment (such as marinas and private docks).
+Depending on the type of project, and architect may engage the services of a specialist consultant, especially in regard to projects involving the marine environment (such as marinas and private docks).

-The local building code is similar to the Miami-Date County building code in the United States.
+The local building code is similar to the Florida Miami-Dade County building code in the United States.
 Buildings must be constructed using hurricane resistant materials, such as storm-proof windows.

 The electrical code is comparable to the U.S. National Electrical Code.
 Electricity is 120v, 60Hz with North American style plugs and receptacles.

-The local plumbing standard is based off the International Plumbing Code (IPC), with some exceptions, notably with regards to venting.
+The local plumbing standard is based off the International Plumbing Code (IPC), with some exceptions, notably in regard to venting.

 Customs duties in the Turks and Caicos generally range from 10% to 30% (with an additional 7.5% customs processing fee).

-Cement carries a 0% duty rate, and concrete blocks, plywood and basic wood is 10%.
+Cement carries a 0% duty rate, and concrete blocks, plywood and basic dimensional wood is 10%.

 It's important to understand that similar items have different duties.
 For example, ceramic floor tiles carry a 10% duty rate, whereas glass tiles, carpets, and carpet tiles are assessed at 30%.
 Different types of wood, and whether rough or processed, also have different rates.

-In addition, white goods and appliances normally have a duty rate of 30%, however, EnergyStar qualified appliances have a reduced rate of 15%.
+In addition, white goods (domestic major appliances) and smaller household appliances normally have a duty rate of 30%, however, EnergyStar qualified units have a reduced rate of 15%.